Real Madrid Outclass Pachuca To Win Intercontinental Cup - UrduPoint

 Vinicius added a third from the penalty spot six minutes from time following another VAR review after Lucas Vazquez was chopped down in the Pachuca box.

+"It's a nice moment.
+It's an honour for me.
+Madrid are the club that everybody wants to coach because they're the best club in the world," said Ancelotti.

+"It's easier than winning them in other places because you have a great team and fanbase."

-This is the first edition of the FIFA-backed Intercontinental Cup, which broadly maintains the previous format of the Club World Cup.
+This was the first edition of the FIFA-backed Intercontinental Cup, which broadly maintains the previous format of the Club World Cup and features the six continental champions.

 The latter is being expanded to include 32 teams in 2025 and will now be played every four years.
 A past version of the Intercontinental Cup ran from 1960 to 2004 involving the champions of Europe and South America.

+Madrid won that competition three times and then lifted the Club World Cup on a record five occasions.

-Madrid are to due to play Pachuca again at next year's Club World Cup in the United States, as well as an Al Hilal team featuring Neymar, and Red Bull Salzburg.
+They are to due to play Pachuca again at next year's Club World Cup in the United States, as well as an Al Hilal team including Neymar, and Red Bull Salzburg.

 Recent Stories